avli/clojureVSCode/README.md

 REPL-y 0.3.7, nREPL 0.2.12
 Clojure 1.8.0
    ```
-   Please note the port that your nREPL is lisening on, in this case **45247** because you will need it later.
+   Note the port that your nREPL is lisening on, in this case **45247** because you may need it later.

+3. Now Let's Connect to the REPL.

-3. Open the project folder in VS Code.
+  * Open the project folder in VS Code.

-4. Connect to the running REPL.
+  * Open a clojure source file such as `src/hello_clojure/core.clj`

+    If you have a repl running, the connection should be made automatically and you should see a repl indicator the status bar that looks like `nrepl://localhost:45247`.

+    If you see the indicator, good news you're connected.
+Please move onto next step.

+  * If you DO NOT see the connection indicator, or if you'd like to connect to a remote repl, we will need to create the connection manually.

     Open the command pallet and select the command `Clojure: Connect to nREPL`

     You should then be prompted for an nREPL port, enter the port noted in step #2, `45247`.

     You should then be prompted for the host of the REPL.
 In this example we will enter `localhost`.

     You should then get a message showing successful connection to the nREPL!

-  You should also see a connection indicator on the bottom of the editor window on the left hand side of the status bar that looks like `nrepl://localhost:45247`.

-5. Now Eval a file.
+4. Eval a file.
 The repl needs to have it's namespace initialized and set so it can know about and show things like your docstrings.

+  * Open a clojure source file

-   Open the command pallet, and select the command `Clojure: Eval`.
+  * Open the command pallet, and select the command `Clojure: Eval`.

-   This should evaluate your entire file, and a file successfully compiled notification should be shown.
+    This should evaluate the entire file, and a file successfully compiled notification should be shown.

-6. Eval a selected expression
+5. Eval a selected expression

-   Show the output window by using the View / Output from menu bar if it's not already visible.
+  * Show the output window by using the View / Output from menu bar if it's not already visible.

-   Select a block of code you wish to evaluate.
+  * Select a block of code you wish to evaluate.

-   Open the command pallet, and select the command `Clojure: Eval and show the result`.
+  * Open the command pallet, and select the command `Clojure: Eval and show the result`.

-   Results from the REPL should be printed to the output window named `Evaluation Results`
+  * Results from the REPL should be printed to the output window named `Evaluation Results`

-7. All done, you're to code some clojure :)
+7. All done, you're ready to code some clojure :)